GabrielPrzybysz/ansible-docker-mocker/README.md

 ## Use Cases

-- **DevOps Pipelines**: Integrate the script into your CI/CD pipelines to automate the deployment of containerized applications, streamlining the software delivery process.
+- **Automated Testing Environments**: Quickly provision disposable test environments with Docker containers for automated testing, enabling faster feedback loops and improved software quality.
+Integrate with testing frameworks such as Selenium or pytest to automate testing workflows.

-- **Test Environments**: Quickly provision disposable test environments with Docker containers for automated testing, enabling faster feedback loops and improved software quality.
+- **Load Testing**: Scale up the number of containers to simulate heavy loads on your application and measure its performance under stress.
+Automate the provisioning and teardown of containers to streamline the load testing process.

-- **Microservices Architecture**: Automate the deployment of microservices-based applications, ensuring efficient management and scalability of individual services.
+- **Integration Testing**: Automate the deployment of multiple interconnected services in Docker containers to facilitate integration testing.
+Ensure that different components of your application work seamlessly together in a controlled environment.